 From the physical effects –– such as cuts and burns, to the emotional impact –– such as depression and anxiety –– car accidents can carry long-lasting consequences for victims.
 If you’ve been involved in a car accident in Texas, you’re likely facing extensive medical bills and property damage, which you shouldn’t have to pay if someone else is at fault for your injuries.
-If this is the case, reach out to a Houston car accident lawyer.
+If this is the case, reach out to a car accident lawyer in Houston, TX.
 They can seek justice to hold the other party liable and fight for you to receive financial compensation to cover damages.

 Physical Effects of Car Crashes

 No matter the severity of the collision, drivers and passengers are likely to suffer from some sort of physical injury.
 Even if your injuries are only minor, you should still seek medical attention as it could be a sign of a more severe condition.
 Additionally, doctors can diagnose any internal injuries you sustained.
 Some of the most common physical effects of car accidents include:

 - Cuts: Victims can suffer cuts from sharp metal, broken glass, or flying debris.
 If they do not adequately treat the cut, it can become infected.

 - Burns: Ruptured fuel lines may burn victims, especially if they’re trapped in the vehicle.
 They may also suffer thermal burns if they contact hot parts of the car or friction burns from being dragged on the road.

 - Fractures and broken bones: Your body is thrown around during a car crash, and the sudden movement can easily lead to fracturing or breaking your wrist, leg, ankle, arm, or leg.

 A more severe physical effect can even be deadly.
 In fact, the National Safety Council estimates that nearly 38,800 people died in car crashes in 2019.